 - Review and manage your flex assessment tools and options by selecting Settings.

-- When finished with building the answer key, select Continue.
+- When finished with building the answer key, select Done.

 When building your answer key, you will select from a variety of Question or Item Types that match your expected assessment results.
 Below is a quick summary of each kind of type you can select when building your answer key.